MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 - Exponential Cliff
 - Unlock in Steps

-## Contract Overview
+## Contract Overview of SablierV2LockupDynamic.sol

-### LockUp Dynamic Stream:
+### What is LockUp Dynamic Stream?:

-A Lockup Dynamic stream is a type of stream in the Sablier protocol where the payment rate per second can vary over time. it has
+A Lockup Dynamic stream is a type of stream in the Sablier protocol where the payment rate per second can vary over time. it has Segment and Milestones.

-- Segment: The Segment helps facilitate the calculation of the custom streaming curve, which determines how the payment rate varies over time.
+- **Segment:** The Segment helps facilitate the calculation of the custom streaming curve, which determines how the payment rate varies over time.
-- Milestone: The milestone is like the time marker.
+- **Milestone:** The milestone is like the time marker.
 It represents a point in time when the payment rate changes according to the defined streaming curve.

-Envision an hourglass, with grains of sand steadily flowing through it.
-Now, replace the sand with your crypto assets and the hourglass with Sablier.
-There you have it: a clear understanding of token streaming.

-As an example, suppose you stream $100 worth of tokens to Bob over a month.
-You would first deposit the $100 in Sablier, and then, every second, Bob will receive a fraction of those tokens.
-Bob will be earning tokens in real time.
-At the end of the month, Bob will have received all funds.
-But Bob can already withdraw the funds that have already been streamed during the month.

 ## Review Scope:

-This review covers only the SablierV2LockUpDynamic contract located inside the `src/SablierV2LockUpDynamic.sol`
+This review covers only the SablierV2LockupDynamic contract located inside the `src/SablierV2LockupDynamic.sol`

 A Lockup Dynamic stream can be composed of multiple segments, which are separate partitions with different streaming amount and rates.
 The protocol uses these segments to enable custom streaming curves, which power exponential streams, cliff streams, etc.

+### What is SablierV2LockupDynamic Contract used for?

+The `SablierV2LockUpDynamic` contract, `src/SablierV2LockupDynamic.sol` is used for creating asset(token) streams using segments and milestones, which helps facilitate the calculation of the custom streaming curve, and determines how the payment rate varies over time.

 ### Libraries